william-hu-codes/react-audubon/README.md

 );
 ```

-Take the entire `div` with the className of card and move it inside the return of the callback function:
+Next, take the entire `div` with the className of card and move it inside the return of the callback function:

 ```jsx
 return (